Nevada State Athletic Commission: 2021 UNLV student death

-The commission oversaw an inquiry into the death of University of Nevada, Las Vegas student Nathan Valencia in an unsanctioned Kappa Sigma fraternity “Fight Night” charity event on November 20, 2021, and commissioned an investigation into the matter by the Investigations Division of the Nevada Attorney General's Office.
-The results of the investigation were discussed at an August 23, 2022 meeting of the Athletic Commission in which Commission Chairman Stephen J. Cloobeck and other commissioners pressed officials from the Las Vegas Metropolitan Police Department and the Clark County district attorney's office to explain why they didn't dig deeper into the incident.
-The Attorney General's report concluded, “Law enforcement statements that no crime had been committed were conclusory and premature, and compromised any possible future prosecutions.”
+The commission oversaw an inquiry into the death of University of Nevada, Las Vegas student Nathan Valencia in an unsanctioned Kappa Sigma fraternity "Fight Night" charity event on November 20, 2021, and commissioned an investigation into the matter by the Investigations Division of the Nevada attorney general.
+The results of the investigation were discussed at an August 23, 2022 meeting of the commission in which chairman Stephen J. Cloobeck and other commissioners pressed officials from the Las Vegas Metropolitan Police Department and the Clark County district attorney's office to explain why they didn't dig deeper into the incident.
+The attorney general's report concluded, "Law enforcement statements that no crime had been committed were conclusory and premature, and compromised any possible future prosecutions."

-The commission had previously unanimously passed what it called “Nathan’s Law” that requires emergency safety measures and trained referees be in place for amateur boxing matches and unarmed combat, with potential criminal prosecution for violations of the law.
+The commission had previously unanimously passed what it called "Nathan's Law" that requires emergency safety measures and trained referees be in place for amateur boxing matches and unarmed combat, with potential criminal prosecution for violations of the law.